Kerry Washington: Early life and education

-Washington was born in the Bronx, New York City, the daughter of Valerie, a professor and educational consultant, and Earl Washington, a real estate broker.
-Her father's family is of African American origin, having moved from South Carolina to Brooklyn.
+Washington was born in the Bronx, New York City, and was raised as the daughter of Valerie, a professor and educational consultant, and Earl Washington, a real estate broker.
+However, she wrote in her 2023 memoir that she found out that Earl Washington was not her biological father.
+Washington's family is of African-American origin, having moved from South Carolina to Brooklyn.
 Her mother's family is from Manhattan, and Washington has said that her mother is from a "mixed-race background and from Jamaica, so she is partly English and Scottish and Native American, but also descended from enslaved Africans in the Caribbean."
 Through her mother, she is a cousin of former U.S. Secretary of State Colin Powell.
+She was conceived via a sperm donor, which she only learned in 2018.

 Washington performed with the TADA!
 Youth Theater teen group and attended the Spence School in Manhattan from her pre-teen years until graduating from high school in 1994.
 At the age of 13, she was taken to watch Nelson Mandela speak at Yankee Stadium upon his release from prison.
 She attended George Washington University, graduating Phi Beta Kappa in 1998 with a double major in anthropology and sociology.
 She also studied at Michael Howard Studios in New York City.

 In April 2016, Washington confirmed that, in the 1990s in New York, she learned to dance from Jennifer Lopez.
 During her appearance on The Tonight Show Starring Jimmy Fallon, she told host Jimmy Fallon: "I've been taking dance for a long time, since I was a little girl.
-I had this very inspiring teacher named Larry Maldonado, for anybody from my neighborhood in the Bronx, he was our role model. ...
+I had this very inspiring teacher named Larry Maldonado, for anybody from my neighborhood in the Bronx, he was our role model.
 And he had an awesome substitute teacher named Jennifer, who would sometimes step in and teach.
-But, then she left to move to Los Angeles and be on the TV show In Living Color.
-So, yes, I learned to dance from JLo!"
+But, then she left to move to L.A. and be on In Living Color.
+I learned to dance from JLo!"

+In 2023, Washington revealed that she had an abortion when she was in her late 20s.